 We often correct our children’s behavior by making them feel bad (shaming, punishments, times out) – this doesn’t work in the long run.
 Here’s what does work.

 Until our little ones are approximately 1 year old, 100% of our communication with them meets our mutual needs for connection, because, let’s be honest – there isn’t a real need for anything else.
 They don’t yet talk, or walk, or do anything that might sabotage our needs (except for that sleeping thing, but oh well).
 We tell them about the world, about ourselves, about them, and everything we say has to do with love.

 But then – they become active.
 They become mobile.
 They become verbal.
 And our language changes in a heartbeat.
 No. Don’t.
 Stop.
 Don’t touch that.
 Don’t go there.
 This isn’t for you.
 You’re too small to do that.
 You can’t get there.
 Not now.
 No. No. No.

-The problem is, that babies and toddlers don’t differentiate between themselves to their actions, that is how attuned they are to their needs and feelings.
+The problem is, that babies and toddlers don’t differentiate between themselves and their actions, that is how attuned they are to their needs and feelings.
 They need, they feel, they act.
 When we say “no” – we negate the very core of their being.
 This is the extent to which “no” affects them.
-This is as early as all of us are (unwillingly) pulled into the social paradigm of “okay-not okay”.
-And we constantly want to be “okay” for the ones we are attached to, because otherwise – their attachment to us is threatened.
+This is as early as all of us are (unwillingly) pulled into the social paradigm of good/bad.
+And we constantly want to be “good” for the ones we are connected to, because otherwise – their connection to us is under threat.

 I read somewhere that after the age of one, 90% of what children hear from their parents is negative.
 What a contrast to a 100% of love, isn’t it?